HOW WE HELP

 The children who come to us.

-Many children come to us with
+Many children come to us with problems related to

 directions, visual or auditory distractibility, hyperactivity or hypoactivity.